alexdanilowicz/Setlist-Visualizer/README.md

 ### To install:

-Run in toplevel of project (in internal tools folder):
+Run in root of the project:

 `mkdir p3_env`